Haitian crisis (2018–present): October

 On 4 October, thousands protested across Haiti.
-In Port-au-Prince, the mayor joined the protestors in calling for President Moïse to step down.
-Two days earlier, the opposition sent a letter by delegation to the UN Secretary General denouncing the sitting President's role in the Petrocaribe affair, and the government's role in a massacre in La Saline, a neighborhood in Port-au-Prince.
-Lyonel Trouillot wrote in L'Humanité that "[w]ithout dipping into conspiracy theory, there is something worrying about the international community's silence about the Haitian situation."
+In Port-au-Prince, the mayor joined the protestors in calling for Moïse to step down.
+Two days earlier, the opposition sent a letter by delegation to the UN Secretary General denouncing the sitting president's role in the Petrocaribe affair and the government's role in a massacre in La Saline, a neighborhood in Port-au-Prince.
+Lyonel Trouillot wrote in L'Humanité "[w]ithout dipping into conspiracy theory, there is something worrying about the international community's silence about the Haitian situation."

-On 11 October, Néhémie Joseph, a second radio journalist critical of the government, was found dead in the trunk of his car in Mirebalais.
+On 11 October, Néhémie Joseph, another radio journalist critical of the government, was found dead in the trunk of his car in Mirebalais.
 On 22 October, thousands of Catholics demonstrated in the capital.
 Archbishop Max Leroy Mésidor asked Haitian leaders to heed the people who "cannot go on any longer.
 We are fed up."
-Energy crises, road blockages, and widespread unrest have led to massive drops in tourism, causing the closure of hotels in Petion-ville, where the Best Western Premier closed permanently, and in Cap-Haïtien, where Mont Joli was closed.
+Energy crises, road blockages (called VAR by gangs, as they halt the flow of traffic and are often used as checkpoints to collect money), and widespread unrest have led to massive drops in tourism, causing the closure of hotels in Pétion-Ville, where the Best Western Premier closed permanently, and in Cap-Haïtien, where Mont Joli was closed.
 Two people were killed in protests in Port-au-Prince on 27 October.
-Masked police officers were themselves out on the streets demonstrating that day because of low salaries and lack of health insurance.
+Masked police officers were out on the streets demonstrating that day because of low salaries and lack of health insurance.
 Although the Haitian constitution calls for legislative elections in October, none were held in October 2019.
 The United Nations announced they had counted 42 deaths and 86 injuries since mid-September.